You can see our other Friday the 13th lists here. Today, it’s time for Friday the 13th Part VII: The New Blood (1988), aka, Jason Vs. Carrie.

 13. Not even the director knows what the heck “New Blood” is supposed to mean

 Really?
 It seems like a fairly obvious reference to Tina Shepherd, stepping in as Jason’s new chief adversary after he’d battled Tommy Jarvis for 3 straight movies.
 However, neither Daryl Haney nor John Carl Buechler had anything do with attaching that particular subtitle to the film.
 Buechler wanted to simply call it Friday the 13th: Part VII because he thought seven was “sort of a magical number,” and to this day he doesn’t fully understand what “New Blood” is supposed to mean.
-I guess for a variety of reasons Paramount couldn’t be more blunt and just call it Friday the 13th VII: Jason Vs. Telekinetic Teenage Girl Who We Are Not Legally Allowed to Refer to As Carrie.
+I guess for a variety of reasons Paramount couldn’t be honest and just call it Friday the 13th VII: Jason Vs. Telekinetic Teenage Girl Who We Are Not Legally Allowed to Refer to As Carrie or Friday the 13th VII: Don’t Worry.
+We’ve Only Got One or Two More Of These In Us.

 The final damage: